-On January 3, 2018, the Company issued tax amortization benefits in the amount of \$48.4 million ("TAB Payments") to the owners of RCP 3 in connection with the acquisition of that entity.
-The TAB Payments were set to mature on April 15, 2037.
+2023.
 On December 23, 2021, the Company used the proceeds from the new credit agreement with JP Morgan to repay the outstanding balance of the TAB Payments.

-The 2017 Seller Notes, the 2018 Seller Notes and the TAB Payments are collectively referred to as "Notes Payable to Sellers" on our Consolidated Financial Statements.
+The 2017 Seller Notes, the 2018 Seller Notes and the TAB Payments are collectively referred to as "Notes payable to sellers" on our Consolidated Financial Statements.

-Noncash interest expense was recorded on a periodic basis for the Notes Payable to Sellers.
-During the three months ended March 31, 2022 and March 31, 2021, we recorded combined interest expense on the 2018 Seller Notes and 2017 Seller Notes in the amount of \$0, \$0.2 million, respectively.
-During the three months ended March 31, 2022, we recorded \$0 in interest expense related to the TAB Payments.
-For the three months ended March 31, 2021, we recorded \$0.2 million on the TAB Payments.
+Non-cash interest expense was recorded on a periodic basis for the Notes Payable to Sellers.
+During the three and six months ended June 30, 2022, we recorded \$0 and \$0, respectively, and for the three and six months ended June 30, 2021, we recorded \$0.1 million and \$0.4 million, respectively, in interest expense related to the TAB Payments.